DeathSmack/zamrock/README.md

 ## Join Our Community

-> Connect with fellow music enthusiasts on our Discord/Revolt server's, where you can engage in discussions, share your favorite tracks, and collaborate on mixtapes.
+> Connect with fellow music enthusiasts on our Discord/Revolt server's!
+> * Engage in discussions, share your favorite tracks, and collaborate on mixtapes.
 > * Stay up to date with our 24/7 internet radio, podcasts, and videos showcasing the best of ZamRock and other rare genres.
-> * Check out our website for the latest releases, news, and updates.
+> * Find latest releases, news, and updates.
+> * Website support.